2017 Winner: We Care Solar

-We Care Solar designs and deploys complete solar electric kits – called Solar Suitcases – to maternal health centers.
-Solar Suitcases provide medical lighting and essential electricity – lighting up rooms, charging cell phones, and providing electronic fetal heart rate monitoring.
-These essential components of effective, around-the-clock emergency obstetric care are delivered to last-mile health centers around the world to ensure that no woman dies during childbirth.
+We Care Solar promotes safe motherhood and reduces maternal mortality in developing countries by providing health workers with reliable lighting, mobile communication, and medical devices using solar electricity.
+We Care Solar designs and deploys complete solar electric kits called Solar Suitcases to maternal health centers.
+Solar Suitcases supplies medical lighting and essential electricity for lighting up rooms, charging cell phones, and providing electronic fetal heart rate monitoring.
+Solar Suitcases also promote a healthier environment by reducing air pollution, CO2 emissions, and the risk of fire.
+These essential components of effective, around-the-clock emergency obstetric care are delivered to last-mile health centers around the world to ensure safety for patients, particularly during childbirth.

 Primary Area of Impact: Healthcare

 Geographic Areas (Continents): Africa, North America

 Geographic Areas (Countries): 41 Countries globally